Extremal Bounds for Bootstrap Percolation in the Hypercube: General Grids

-On the other hand, if $1\leq r\leq d$, then we let $X'$ be the subspace of $X$ consisting of all vectors $x$ of $X$ such that every element of $\supp(x)$ is odd.
-It is not hard to show that $X'$ has dimension $d-r$ and that every vector $x\in X'$ has $|\supp(x)|\geq r+1$.
-Thus, we are done by Lemma~\ref{theProp}.
+We again have that $G$ is isomorphic to $Q_d$.
+Also, note that every edge of $G$ is odd.
+We let $X'$ be the subspace of $X$ consisting of all vectors $x$ of $X$ such that every element of $\supp(x)$ is odd.

+We claim that $X'$ has dimension $d-r$.
+First, $X'$ is contained in the vector space consisting of all vectors in $\mathbb{R}^{2d}$ whose support contains only odd numbers, which is of course isomorphic to $\mathbb{R}^d$.
+Also, the support of every non-zero vector in $X'$ has size at least $r+1$ which, by Lemma~\ref{Tsupp}, implies that $X'$ has dimension at most $d-r$.
+Applying Lemma~\ref{Tsupp} to $X$ we see that, for every odd number $j$ such that $2r+1\leq j\leq 2d-1$ there exists a vector $x_j\in X$ with $\supp\left(x_j\right) = \{1,3,\dots, 2r-1,j\}$.
+These vectors are linearly independent and contained in $X'$, and so $X'$ has dimension exactly $d-r$.